FAQs for Faculty-Led Programs

 To what degree do I have to monitor students while on the study tour?

 Faculty-led programs are courses, so treat students the same way you do in the classroom.
 It’s likely you don’t ask about students’ social habits or provide them with over-the-counter drugs in class, so don’t do so abroad.
 As always, though, if you have reasonable cause to be concerned for a student’s health and safety, you should take the necessary, common-sense steps to ensure his or her welfare.
+Faculty leaders are, however, the primary point of contact for students during their programs abroad, and therefore must be available to assist with and respond to students as needed or in the event of an emergency.

 What is the policy for alcohol use and reimbursement?